K-homological finiteness and hyperbolic groups: The basic K-cycle

 \begin{defn} The probability measure $\mu$ is said to have the \emph{convergence property} if the accumulation points of the $G$-orbit $G\mu\subseteq\mathrm{Prob}(X)$ are all point measures. \end{defn}

 We think of the convergence property for a probability measure as a measurable analogue of an established notion in topological dynamics, that of a convergence group action.
-(Hence our choice of terminology.)
 Let us recall the definition, originally due to Gehring and Martin for the case of group actions on spheres or closed balls, and then subsequently extended by Tukia, Freden, Bowditch to the general case of group actions on compact metrizable spaces.
 The action of $G$ on $X$ is said to be a \emph{convergence action} if the following holds: for each sequence $(g_n)\subseteq G$ with $g_n\to \infty$, there is a subsequence $(g_{n_i})$ with attracting and repelling points $x^+,x^-\in X$ in the sense that $g_{n_i}z\to x^+$ uniformly outside neighbourhoods of $x^-$.
-We note the following simple fact.
+See, for instance, \cite[Sec.5]{KB} for further details and references.